CyVerse-Ansible/ansible-tls-cert/README.md

 `*` If the deployer provides a certificate, then the certificate's indicated CN (domain) will be used as the base name of the files on the target (e.g. `example.com.key`, `example.com.crt`, `example.com.cachain.crt`, and `example.com.fullchain.crt` for example.com).
 If this role creates a self-signed certificate, the files will be named with "selfsigned" as the base name.
 In either case, setting `TLS_DEST_BASENAME` overrides this filename.

-`**` By default, certificates and private keys are placed in the distro-specific system-wide default directories (but this can be overridden).

 ## Caveats / Notices
 - `openssl` must be available on the _deployment host_ if using this role to deploy a provided certificate, and on the _target host_ if creating+deploying a self-signed certificate.
 These are likely already true for any modern Linux system.